AarshaPhilbi/tink-her-hack-temp/README.md

 ### Technologies/Components Used

 **For Software:**
-- Languages used: [e.g., JavaScript, Python, Java]
+- Languages used: Python, Typescript
-- Frameworks used: [e.g., React, Django, Spring Boot]
+- Frameworks used: NextJS, Python Flask, LangChain, LangGraph
-- Libraries used: [e.g., axios, pandas, JUnit]
+- Libraries used: React, Framer Motion, Recharts, Tailwind CSS, shadcn/ui, Lucide React,  ChromaDB, Sentence Transformers (all-MiniLM-L6-v2), Supabase
-- Tools used: [e.g., VS Code, Git, Docker]
+- Tools used: VS Code, Git, Groq API KEYS, Alpha Vantage API KEY.

-**For Hardware:**
-- Main components: [List main components]
-- Specifications: [Technical specifications]
-- Tools required: [List tools needed]

 ---

 ## Features

 List the key features of your project:
-- Feature 1: [Description]
+- Feature 1: simulation of a stock market
-- Feature 2: [Description]
+- Feature 2: given a market headline, user is given choice to sell, buy, hold stocks.
-- Feature 3: [Description]
+- Feature 3: ai gives its own opinion and analyses the given situation of that round
-- Feature 4: [Description]
+- Feature 4: generates a final report of the user's performance after all rounds.

 ---